Rulesmash/TempCleaner/README.md

 # How it works
 Takes in file locations from environment varialbles and known locations and removes unused files and folders

-# How to package into exe
-Use pyinstaller or any packing methods and make sure 'assets' folder is in working directory OR
-Get standalone exe from Gdrive: [TempCleaner drive](https://drive.google.com/file/d/1h7XS_ZIWnlsalbrNN44MI9tUSRDirIdk/view?usp=drive_link)

 # Gui
 The ui provided will help with clearing each of the folders or all of them at once Only one click is needed to delete the contents in the folders